How to Talk About Placing a Child for Adoption [In 5 Steps]

-How to Tell Others About Your Adoption Plan
+Telling Others About Your Adoption Plan

-Some pregnant women decide to only inform people whom they believe will be supportive of the adoption; some decide to keep the adoption secret from everyone; and some decide to tell nearly everyone they know.
+That’s up to you.
+Some pregnant women decide to only inform people whom they believe will be supportive of the adoption; some decide to keep the adoption secret from almost everyone, and some decide to tell nearly everyone they know.

-Talking to an Adoption Specialist
+Step 1: Talk to an Adoption Specialist

 Whether you have chosen to work with American Adoptions, another adoption professional, or are still considering adoption for your baby, it is important to speak with an adoption specialist or an adoption counselor.

-Approaching Family Members
+Step 3: Approach Family Members

 It is suggested that you first tell the family members or friends who you believe will be most supportive of your decision.
 This will help you build your adoption support system for when you tell other people who may be less receptive.
-You can even have those supportive of your decision accompany you when telling the rest of your of your family and friends.
+You can even have those supportive of your decision accompany you when telling the rest of your family and friends.

 While you may have a feeling how certain family members or friends will react to the news, you may not always receive the response that you expect.
 Therefore, it’s usually a good idea to approach each person neutrally and with no preconceived expectations.